-The employed are all persons who are aged 15+ years and were among the paid employed or the self-employed in the reference week.
+The employed are all persons who are aged 15+ years and were among the paid employed or the selfemployed in the reference week.
 And it makes no difference whether their work activity was of permanent, temporary, seasonal, or occasional nature, or they had the only (main) job or multiple jobs simultaneously.
 For the purpose of the survey, the concept of the work is interpreted as the work performed for at least one hour in the reference week.
 Apprentices, who receive wages, salaries, or other remuneration according to the same principle as other persons, are also included into the employed.
 Similarly students, homemakers, and other persons primarily engaged in non-economic activities, who were active in employment in the reference week, are also classified as the employed.
-On the other hand, the group of the employed does not include persons on parental leave, whose position is of a different character, according to the ILO methodology, from the position of other persons with formal job attachment.
-Depending on the circle of persons included they are classified as all the employed persons in the national economy and persons employed in the civilian sector only (excluding members of their workplaces, which is why the numbers here differ from the numbers of the employed presented in other chapters of the Yearbook because in other chapters the number of the employed is measured by the enterprise method.
+On the other hand, the group of the employed does not include persons on parental leave, whose position is of a different character, according to the ILO methodology, from the position of other persons with a formal job attachment.
+The employed are classified to industries according to the economic activities of their workplaces, which is why the numbers here differ from the numbers of the employed presented in other chapters of the Yearbook because in other chapters the number of the employed is measured by the enterprise method.